aslanix/SmallStepNI/DESCRIPTION.md

 A __configuration__ is a pair of a command and a memory, often expressed using notation 〈_c_,_m_〉.

+Reachability in zero or many steps, denoted as cfg ⇒\* cfg', is defined later in module [Bridge.v](Bridge.v).
+The same module also defines reachability in at most n steps with the corresponding notation cfg ⇒/+ n +/ cfg'.

 ### Security environment
 We assume two security levels _Low_ and _High_ that form a simple two-point lattice, with a _flowsto_ relation ⊑, such that for all ℓ we have ℓ ⊑ ℓ, and _Low_ ⊑ _High_, but